ga4gh-gks/variant-representation/alternative-models/ga4gh-legacy/README.md

 Additional variant types (e.g. breakends, fusions) had not yet been adopted.

+The [variants-only.proto](./variants-only.proto) document represents the parts of the specification relevant for the representation of genomic variants.

 The original GA4GH variant model development can be found at [ga4gh-schema](https://github.com/ga4gh/ga4gh-schemas/blob/master/src/main/proto/ga4gh/variants.proto).